orbitalfoundation/webllm-conversation/README.md

 ## Version 0

+Note you will need a powerful laptop/rig to run this demo with any reasonable performance (circa 2024).

 In the first version of the conversational puppet framework we want to:

 1) be able to handle user input using a text chat window with limited history